 Compliance is at Rippling’s core

 Compliance has been hardwired into Rippling’s DNA from day one.
-We’ve worked with industry experts and many lawyers to design a cutting‑edge infrastructure.
+We’ve worked with industry experts and legal advisers to design a cutting-edge compliance infrastructure.
+We instituted an Insurance and Regulatory Committee to provide enhanced and exclusive oversight over our licensed subsidiaries, Rippling Insurance Services, Inc., Rippling PEO 1, Inc., and Rippling Payments, Inc., and their activities.
 Rippling is a company we can all be proud to work for, and we’ve gone to great lengths to make sure every part of our business stays compliant by implementing redundant controls and safeguards.
-Here you’ll find all of our up-to-date licensing information.
+Here you’ll find all our up-to-date licensing information.

 Explore our up-to-date licensing information

 Like many other companies in our industry, Rippling maintains a separate insurance subsidiary that’s fully licensed to sell insurance across the United States.
 That subsidiary is called Rippling Insurance Services, Inc. (formerly known as Waveling Insurance Services, Inc.).

 Every employee who sells insurance is also properly licensed—their licensing information is available here and is updated daily.
 While selling insurance is a small part of Rippling’s overall business (less than 10% of our revenue), we strictly maintain the integrity of licensed insurance activities by separating them from the rest of the business.
 Our business structure—a fully licensed insurance agency subsidiary of a parent company that has non-insurance operations—is considered a best practice and is the same one used by our peers.